in the Evangelical Lutheran Church in America

 Or “How to Become a Lutheran Pastor”

 - Candidate contacts the Synod Office to let us know of your interest and your plans.
-(Rev. Katherine Finegan, Assistant to the Bishop, at firstname.lastname@example.org or 906-228-2300).
-It is recommended that you become familiar with the Vision and Expectations for the ELCA: click here to download.
+(Bishop Katherine Finegan, at email@example.com or 906-228-2300).

 - The candidate contacts his/her pastor to complete the Congregational Registration for a Candidacy Applicant at: click here to download.
 Download the form, print it off, complete it, and then either scan it and send it as an attachment or send it via the U.S. Mail to the NGLS office (1029 N. Third St. Suite A, Marquette, MI 49855).